briankeithn/narrative-maps/tutorial/TUTORIAL.md

 # Narrative Maps Tutorial
 ## Introduction
 We will work through a series of examples using the Coronavirus data set.
 In this process, I'll show the basic functionalities of the tool, the semantic interaction elements, and the explainable AI elements.
 I'll also show some tips to get better maps that I have gathered throughout my test runs.
-For reproducibility purposes, we will do this in the PythonAnywhere version.
 In your local system, you might get a different starting map, even though we will use the same seed.

 ## Initial Setup
 ### Loading the Data